ClaHur/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

+## Connection to MongoDB
+To connect the app to MongoDB:
+- Get the primary connection string for your DB from the Azure Portal
+- Add this to your env file as per the template

 ## Tests
 To run the automated unit tests:
 ```bash